vitor1532/Store-Manager-Api/README.md

 - **DELETE /sales/:id**: Deletes a sale by its ID.
 - **PUT /sales/:saleId/products/:productId/quantity**: Updates the quantity of a product in a sale.

+## Testing with unit tests

+To test the application, you need to enter the Docker container CLI.
+Follow these steps:

+1. Open your terminal.
+2. Enter the Docker container by running `docker exect -it store_manager sh`.
+3. Once inside the Docker container, execute the tests by running `npm run test:mocha`.

+This command will execute the unit tests and provide you with feedback on the functionality and correctness of the application's components.

 ## Built With